shah-rohan/SmartMap/README.md

 ### Building MultiMap binary from source

 The source files for the MultiMap software are provided here.
-To build the MultiMap binary from source, first navigate to the "Default" directory.
-Once in the "Default" directory, run the following command:
+To build the MultiMap binary from source, from the main project directory, run the following command:

 `make all`